sharegov/mdcgis/README.txt

 3. To produce a jks file
 keytool -genkey -v -alias someserver.sharegov.org -keypass password -keystore keystory.jks -storepass password -keyalg "RSA" -sigalg "MD5withRSA" -keysize 2048 -validity 3650 when asked about first name and last name enter someserver.sharegov.org

+The files src/main/resources/config.xml and src/test/resources/configtest.xml are not currently in this repository.
+I need to figure out a way to mask values.